The laparoscopic adjustable gastric band

+Description of Procedure.
 The Lap-Band is placed through 3 or 4 small laparoscopic incisions on the abdomen.
 The Lap-Band is an adjustable silicone band that is placed around the upper part of the stomach.
 It creates a small, proximal stomach pouch, with the larger part of the stomach below the Lap-Band.

 The Lap-Band controls the opening between the two parts of the stomach.
 The upper part fills when solid food is eaten and this causes you to feel full with a smaller portion of food.
 There are receptors in the wall of the upper stomach.
 The Lap-Band sends a signal to the appetite center of the brain, known as the hypothalamus, via the vagus nerve.
 The ingested food empties into the lower stomach at a controlled rate.
 This creates a feeling of fullness after a very small amount of food is eaten and helps you feel full longer.

 The Lap-Band is connected to a port that lies under the skin and fat of the abdominal wall by a thin tube.
 It is unlikely that you will be able to feel the port until there has been significant weight loss.
 Saline is injected into the port or removed from the port to vary the size of the band around the stomach.
 This is called an “adjustment” or “fill.”
 When your Lap-Band is adjusted, it changes the opening between the small stomach pouch on the top and the remaining stomach below the Lap-Band.